 After an estate plan was carefully created, modified, and executed during the decedent’s lifetime, the next step is for it to be implemented after the creator passes away.
 Estate plans involving living trusts may have the added benefit of avoiding the need for and expense of a probate administration.
-Regardless of whether this trust plan avoids probate, however, there are still costs associated with trust administration.
-One such cost is the fee paid to the trustee.
+Regardless of whether this trust plan to avoid probate, however, there are still costs associated with trust administration.
+Trustees fees could increase during administration.

 Factors That Can Increase a Trustee’s Fees